Cardiac Medicine Subspecialty Certification Practice Test

 Answer: C

-Explanation: Mitral stenosis with atrial fibrillation and rapid ventricular rate requires rate control to Excellerate diastolic filling.
+Explanation: Mitral stenosis with atrial fibrillation and rapid ventricular rate requires rate control to Boost diastolic filling.
 Metoprolol IV is appropriate for acute rate control.
 Anticoagulation is needed long-term but not immediately, cardioversion is risky without prior anticoagulation, and amiodarone is for rhythm control.

 Question: 644